StephenDRoberts/AWS_SolutionsArchitect_StudyNotes/Lambda.md

 2. **Linear** - Traffic is shifted in equal increments with an equal number of minutes between each increment.

 3. **All-at-once**

+ #### CloudWatch & Lambda

+ AWS Lambda automatically monitors functions on your behalf, reporting metrics through Amazon CloudWatch.
+Thes metrics include total invocation request, latency, and error rates.
+The throttles, Dead Letter Queues errors an d Iterator age for stream-based invocations are also monitored.
+You can monitor metrics for lambda and view logs by using the Lambda console, the CloudWatch console, the AWS CLI, or the CloudWatch API.